ROXtiGerf/slingshot/participants/template.md

 ## (3) What does your application/UI do?

-*"" is designed for exploring pictures and vedios, gethering people who has same interest and discussing on some innovative topics。*
+*"" is designed for exploring pictures and videos, gethering people who has same interest and discussing on some innovative topics。*

 ## (4) If your project is using a curated dataset, which one are you using?